 Our drug candidates face competition from existing and new technologies and drugs being developed by biotechnology, medical device, and pharmaceutical companies, as well as universities and other research institutions.
 For example, there are several companies developing drug candidates that target the same molecular targets that we are targeting or that are testing drug candidates in the same cancer indications that we are testing.
-While we are not aware of other molecules in clinical testing that are designed as one chemical entity to inhibit both PI3K and HDAC that targets MYC, there are commercially available drugs that individually target PI3K or HDAC and there are multiple companies testing PI3K or HDAC inhibitors that are in various stages of clinical development.

 We are aware of multiple other companies that are developing IRAK4 inhibitors for oncology indications, including Emmaus Life Sciences, Inc./Kainos Medicine, Inc. (KM-10544), Kurome Therapeutics (IRAK1/4 asset), Kymera Therapeutics Inc. (KT-413 and KT-474), and Rigel Pharmaceuticals, Inc. (R289).
 VISTA (V-domain Ig Suppressor of T-cell Activation) is a novel immuno-oncology target.
-We are aware that Hummingbird Bioscience Pte Ltd (HMBD-002) and Pierre Fabre SA (W0180) have an active clinical-stage program and multiple other companies have preclinical developments, including Apexigen Inc. (APX-201), Kineta, Inc. (KVA12.1), PharmAbcine Inc. (PMC-309), Sensei Biotherapeutics, Inc. (SNS-101), and Suzhou Stainwei Biotech Inc. (mAb-5).
-In addition, there are multiple approved products on the market that inhibit PD1/PDL1, including Bristol-Myers Squibb Company's OpdivoTM, Merck & Co., Inc.'s Keytruda TM, Roche Holding AG's Tecentriq TM, Merck & Co., Inc., KGaA / Pfizer Inc.'s Bavencio TM, AstraZeneca plc's Imfinzi TM, Regeneron Pharmaceuticals, Inc./Sanofi S.A.'s Libtayo TM, and a number of drug candidates in various stages of development (by Novartis AG, TESARO Inc., and others).
+We are aware that Hummingbird Bioscience Pte Ltd (HMBD-002), Pierre Fabre SA (W0180), and Kineta Inc. (KVA12123) have active clinical-stage programs and multiple other companies have preclinical developments, including Apexigen Inc. (APX-201), PharmAbcine Inc. (PMC-309), Sensei Biotherapeutics, Inc. (SNS-101), and Suzhou Stainwei Biotech Inc. (mAb-5).
+In addition, there are multiple approved products on the market that inhibit PD1/PD-L1, including Bristol-Myers Squibb Company's Opdivo[TM], Merck & Co., Inc.'s Keytruda[TM], Roche Holding AG's Tecentriq[TM], Merck & Co., Inc., KGaA / Pfizer Inc.'s BavencioTM, AstraZeneca plc's ImfinziTM, Regeneron Pharmaceuticals, Inc./Sanofi S.A.'s LibtayoTM, and a number of drug candidates in various stages of development (by Novartis AG, TESARO, Inc., and others).
 We are also aware of multiple other companies developing drugs to target TIM3, including Novartis AG, Incyte Corporation, TESARO, Inc., Bristol-Myers Squibb Company, Eli Lilly and Company, and others.

 We are aware of several companies that have clinical development programs relating to compounds that modulate the Hedgehog signaling pathway and may compete with Erivedge, including: Exelixis, Inc./Bristol-Myers Squibb Company (BMS-833923 / XL139), PellePharm, Inc. (patidegib), and Cyclene Pharmaceuticals Inc./Senhwa Biosciences Inc. (silmitasertib / CX-4945).
-Furthermore, glasdegib (DaurismoTM) is marketed by Pfizer Inc. for the treatment of newly diagnosed adult AML patients for whom intensive chemotherapy is not an option, and, sonidegib (OdomzoTM) is marketed by Sun Pharmaceutical, for the treatment of adults with locally advanced BCC.
+Furthermore, glasdegib (DaurismoTM) is marketed by Pfizer Inc. for the treatment of newly diagnosed adult AML patients for whom intensive chemotherapy is not an option, and sonidegib (OdomzoTM) is marketed by Sun Pharmaceutical for the treatment of adults with locally advanced BCC.
 Under the terms of our collaboration agreement with Genentech, our royalty on sales of Erivedge has been reduced and may be further reduced as a result of sales of sonidegib.